vatpac-technology/sops/docs/terminal/sydney.md

 | Over 40kt of head/tailwind component | +1 min for headwind<br>-1 min for tailwind |
 | DH8D Aircraft | -2 min from Non-Jet table, *except ^, where -1 min correction applies* |

-### Assumptions
+#### Assumptions
 - Nil wind
+- The feeder fix for the MEPIL STAR is YAKKA
+- The feeder fix for the ODALE STAR is WELSH
 - Aircraft for the *opposite* parallel runway (eg, ODALE to 16L/34R) will overfly the field, then join a mid-field downwind
 - All aircraft are tracking via the ILS Initial Approach fix
-- The feeder fix for the MEPIL STAR is YAKKA
-- The feeder fix for the ODALE STAR is WELSH
-- Time from IAF to threshold is 4 minutes for jet aircraft
-- Time from Runways 07/25 IAF to threshold is 4 minutes for non-jet aircraft
-- Time from all other runways IAF to threshold is 5 minutes for non-jet aircraft

 ### Calculator
 <script type="module" src="../../javascripts/flowCalculatorLogic.js" defer onerror="alert('Flow Calculator failed to load.
 Please refresh the page or submit a Helpdesk ticket.')"></script>